photonicfusion/PhotoniClock/README.md

-# PhotoniClock_tmp
+# PhotoniClock
-PhotoniClock firmware and utilities.
+PhotoniClock firmware, and software utilities.
 Follow the steps below to build the source and flash to the PhotoniClock.

 This software can be built using two methods: